Hialeah-Miami Lakes Senior High School: Demographics

 Hialeah-Miami Lakes is 70% Hispanic (of any race), 21% Black, 6% White non-Hispanic, and 3% Asian.

 Achievements

 Hialeah-Miami Lakes Senior participates in the Florida High School Mock Trial Competition and the National High School Mock Trial Competition.
 Hialeah-Miami Lakes Senior received Miami-Dade County Championships in 1991, 1992, 1993, 1994 and placed 2nd in 1995.
 The school received Florida State Championships in 1991, 1992, 1993, and placed 2nd in 1994.
-Hialeah-Miami Lakes Senior, under the instruction of Walter Gishler and Anthony DeFillippo, received National High School Mock Trial Honors placing 7th in 1991, 5th in 1993 and National Champions in 1992.
+Hialeah-Miami Lakes Senior, under the instruction of Walter Gishler and Anthony DeFillippo, and assistance from attorney Julie Waldman Esq, received National High School Mock Trial Honors placing 7th in 1991, 5th in 1993 and National Champions in 1992.

 In 2006–2007, the Hialeah-Miami Lakes Theatre/Drama Department earned straight superior ratings at the Southeastern Theatre Conference.
 Representing not only their school but M-DCPS and the entire state of Florida as well, they earned straight superior ratings for the production of From the Mississippi Delta.